traefik/traefik/docs/routing/middleware/passtlsclientcert.md

 #### info.notbefore

-Sets `info.notafter` to `true` to add the `Not Before` information from the `Validity` part.
+Set the `info.notafter` option to `true` to add the `Not Before` information from the `Validity` part.

-The data will be taken from the certificate part:
+The data are taken from the following certificate part:

 ```
     Validity